HuolalaTech/react-query-kit/README.md

 ### What is the difference between `getFetchOptions` and `getOptions`?

-`getFetchOptions` will only return necessary options, while options like `staleTime` and `retry` will be ignored
+`getFetchOptions` will only return necessary options, while options like `staleTime` and `retry` will be omited

 ```ts
 const useTest1 = createQuery({